 - Electric dryers use two household fuses or circuit breakers.
-The drum can still turn if just one fuse is blown but there will be no heat.
+The drum can still turn if just one fuse is blown; but there will be no heat.
 You may need to replace both fuses or reset both circuit breakers.

-Problem: Dryer Cuts Off After A Short Period
+Problem: Dryer Cuts off After a Short Period

 Problem: Dryer Making Unusual Noise

 - If you hear a thumping sound or see vibrations, the dryer may not be level.
-Each leg of the dryer can be adjusted and it should be level front to back and side to side.
+Each leg of the dryer can be adjusted and it should be leveled front to back and side to side.

 - Check for small items caught in the dryer drum.
-Coins, buttons or paper clips can get caught between the drum and the front or rear of the dryer.
+Coins, buttons, or paper clips can get caught between the drum and the front or rear of the dryer.
 Use a flashlight to inspect the drum and remove any objects.
 Always check pockets before loading a washer or dryer!

 - If you hear loud thumping, the clothing may be knotted or balled up.
 You may not be loading the dryer correctly.
 Remove the knotted items and give them a shake before reloading to complete the drying cycle.

 - If you have a gas dryer and hear a clicking sound, this is normal.
 It is the gas valve opening and closing.